MissLyd/MissLyd/README.md

 -  Hi, I’m @MissLyd, you can call me Lydia :)
 -  I’m interested in CS, art, technology and making friends
--  I’m currently learning how to code
+-  I’m currently learning datascience
 -  I’m looking to collaborate on ...
 -  How to reach me: